-IDRC's fees for each external reviewer will be 900 CAD per day for their work, plus HST if applicable.
+IDRC's fees for each external reviewer will be 900 CAD per day, plus HST if applicable.

 IDRC will arrange and pay for travel associated with the review.

 Each external review panel will have a budget of up to CAD 2,500 for expenses related to the evaluation.